LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 !!! danger "DRAFT"
     This procedure is in DRAFT mode - only minimal graphics are provided.

+    The entire procedure may change without warning, so be prepared for updates.

     WARNING - After a recent release - wait for the release number to be updated on this page before using any of the copy/paste commands.

     This page has not been updated for Loop 3.2.1.